-Good news – the total amount saved towards your retirement is increasing.
+Good news – the total amount saved towards your retirement has gone up.
 There have been some important changes to the minimum amount that’s paid into your pension pot.
 These payments are called contributions.

 When you’re automatically enrolled into a pension (like The People’s Pension), by law there are set minimum contribution levels.

-These contributions are completely separate from the State Pension which, at £8,296.60 a year or £159.55 a week currently (based on someone reaching state pension age on or after 6 April 2016 with a full National Insurance record), is likely to need topping up for most to enjoy a more comfortable retirement.
+These contributions are completely separate from the State Pension which, at £8,546.20 a year or £164.35 a week currently (based on someone reaching State Pension age on or after 6 April 2016 with a full National Insurance record), is likely to need topping up for most to enjoy a more comfortable retirement.

 How your contributions could look

-The amount you need to pay in may be going up too.
-You have to make up the difference between what your employer pays in and the total minimum contribution.
+You might have noticed that the amount you pay in may have gone up too.
+This is to make up the difference between what your employer pays in and the total minimum contribution.